Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 The race is expected to be tight.
 The opposition alliance has gained ground in recent weeks as Mahathir, who ruled with an iron fist for 22 years, has chipped away at the government’s key support base, the Muslim Malay majority.

+“We can see a big difference in terms of enthusiasm from voters” compared to previous elections, said commission chief Mohamad Hashim Abdullah.

+He put the early rush down to a forecast of rain in the afternoon and messages circulating on social media warning people to vote early to prevent their names being used in election fraud.

-Long queues formed at voting centres across the country, which opened at 8:00 am (0000 GMT).
-They were due to close at 5:00 pm (0900 GMT) with results expected late Wednesday or in the early hours of Thursday.
+Polls close at 5:00 pm (0900 GMT), with results expected late Wednesday or early Thursday.

 Mahathir cast his ballot alongside his wife in the northern city of Alor Setar, his birthplace, with a huge crowd turning out to greet them.

-Najib, a political blue blood and son of Malaysia’s second prime minister, voted in his constituency of Pekan and said the election had seen “quite vicious” personal attacks.
+Najib, a political blue blood and son of Malaysia’s second prime minister, voted in his constituency of Pekan.

 “The most important thing is for people to decide on the destiny of this nation, and it must be based on facts,” the 64-year-old told reporters.